Includes 9 cannabinoids and 9 terpenes.

 Analytical 360 is proud to be chosen as the first cannabis analysis laboratory to be certified by the Washington Liquor Control Board to provide scientific and safety testing services for I-502 Recreational Marijuana Producers and Processors.

-Analytical 360 is the only cannabis analysis laboratory in Washington State that currently meets the requirements of I-502, and has worked directly with the WSLCB to help draft the testing requirements.
+Analytical 360 has worked directly with the WSLCB to help draft the testing requirements for I-502.

 Analytical 360 leads the industry in scientific expertise and education.
 Our Chief Scientists have over 40 years combined experience as analytical chemists in private, public, and academic sectors.
 Every Lab Technician employed by Analytical 360 has a chemistry degree, assuring that your samples are handled by those with analytical chemistry laboratory experience.